lnnrtwttkhn/quarto-book/README.md

 ## Description

-Welcome to the Repro Book, an open-source online learning resource on reproducible research.
+Welcome to the Quarto Book, an open-source online learning resource about [Quarto](https://quarto.org/).
-The main goal of the Repro Book is to provide a companion online course text book for courses on reproducible research.
+The main goal of the Quarto Book is to provide a companion online course text book for courses on Quarto.

 ## Setup